 Access: 5-minute subway ride on Namboku Line from Sapporo Station to Nakajima Koen Station.

 Best time to visit Hiraoka Jugei Center in autumn:

-A Red Nomura Momiji Tunnel
+A Tunnel of Red Nomura Momiji Leaves

 Hiraoka Jugei Center is a garden in Sapporo City and also called Midoream.
 In this large garden there is a Japanese style garden, and a western style garden.
 In the spring 7 different types of cherry trees blossom and in August 700 trees of 8 types of momiji (Japanese maple) turn red.
 It is famous for the red tunnel created by the Nomura momiji, and has many visitors during the fall foliage season.
 Also the design garden made by around 3,000 Japanese yew cut in a cone or round shape is impressive.